collapsed-stacks/startups/questions/3279/increasing-corporate-capital-with-personal-funds.md

 - posted by: [Tomas M Flores Esq](https://stackexchange.com/users/5711618/tomas-m-flores-esq) on 2015-02-01
 - score: -1

-<p>There are ways to lend or transfer money to an LLC.
-However, to maintain the corporate veil and protect yourself you should do this properly through an attorney.  </p>
+There are ways to lend or transfer money to an LLC.
+However, to maintain the corporate veil and protect yourself you should do this properly through an attorney.